This is Part 5 of my series for SLPs on Childhood Apraxia of Speech: Let’s Talk!

 Today, we are going to talk about planning your therapy for CAS.

-Congratulations, speech peeps, we made it through a lot of information on assessment together.
-I have been sharing what I learned from a top expert in the field, and wonderful clinician, Dr. Edythe Strand of Mayo Clinic.
+Congratulation my friends.
+If you’ve arrived here after reading my childhood apraxia of speech series, we’ve made it through a lot of assessment information together.
+I’ve been sharing what I learned from a top expert in the field and an absolutely wonderful clinician, Dr. Edythe Strand of the Mayo Clinic.

-If you are just joining in, I recommend reading the earlier posts and then catching up with us here.
+If you’re just joining in, I recommend reading the earlier posts and then catching up with us here.
 You can find the first post in this series here: Childhood Apraxia of Speech: What SLPs Need to Know.
 It’s okay, Go ahead.
 I’ll wait!

 So let’s talk about the principles of motor learning theory and making progress with childhood apraxia of speech.

-Some studies have supported it’s application to speech movements, others have not.
+Some studies have supported its application to speech movements, others have not.
 Speech is, after all, a complex behavior, involving language and motor movements.
-The severity of CAS appears to be a large factor.
+The severity of childhood apraxia of speech appears to be a large factor.

 So what needs to happen to learn a motor skill?
 We need practice.
 Lots and lots of repetitive practice of the movement.
 How did you learn to ride a bike?
 Steer a car?
 Did you do this smoothly at first?
 Probably not, but the more practice you got, the better you were.
 You practiced until the movements came automatically.